kodemore/gata/README.md

 Pet.validate({"name": "Boo", "age": 10, "tags": [], "sold_at": None})
 ```

-> Note: `@dataclass` decorator must be used after `serialisable` and `validatable` decorators, as gata checks whether decorated class is a dataclass.
+> Note: `@dataclass` decorator is not required when using `serialisable` or `validatable` decorators, as gata automatically converts decorated class into dataclass.

 ### Adding metadata to validators